 The next challenge is packing.
 When traveling through different seasons packing lightly is a challenge, we were forced to do so though as we have lots of kite equipment but in the end we decided to take lots of layers and purchased second hand snow gear in Canada which we donated back before leaving, we also made a quick stop mid-year to the storage box to swap out some equipment for our time in Thailand and we plan to store this equipment in Singapore while we are touring Japan, I’ll pick it up on route back to Australia as I’m heading back there to visit a partner hotel before reconnecting with Ben in Melbourne.

 - Step 1 – Decide, this is the hardest step of them all

 - Step 2 – Stuff / Sell it, store it or donate it

 - Step 3 – Utilities and postage

 - Step 5 – Packing

-Was this helpful, interesting, do you want more details on the how or shall I stick to the holiday photos?
+Was this helpful, interesting, Let me know if you want more details on the how and or why we chose life on the road?